ddivas/encryption/README.md

 # encryption
 #Encrypted files for emapp
-# First decrypt then check checksum
+# First decrypt then check checksum for file integrity

 #1.
 Decrypt using: